grzesiek-worek/Java-Basics/src/main/java/pl/grzegorzworek/methods/README.md

 * check if the user is an adult,
 * will return `true` &ndash; if he is an adult,
 * will return `false` &ndash; if it isn't.

+## Task 6

+In the file `Task05.java` write a public method `calculateNet` that will accept arguments:

+* `gross`: the gross amount of the purchase price,
+* `tax`: value of TAX.
+You can assume TAX to be a floating point number in the range 0 &ndash; 1.

+The method is supposed to return the net value of the price.
+Write in the comment what calculations you need to do.